WPXI: Subchannels

 WPXI was the first station in Pittsburgh to make use of additional programming on its digital channels.
 On June 21, 2007, WPXI began carrying programming from NBC Weather Plus on digital subchannel 11.2.
 The service, branded as WPXI 11 Weather Plus, offered local and national weather information 24 hours a day.
 Locally, WPXI's Scott Harbaugh served as the main meteorologist on the station's Weather Plus service.

 WPXI added an airwave digital channel on 11.3 on October 15, 2007, when it began an affiliation with Retro Television Network.
 Sister stations WJAC-TV and WTOV-TV also began offering RTV programming on their subchannels.
 Following the shutdown of NBC Weather Plus in December 2008, WPXI moved RTV to 11.2 while the 11.3 subchannel went dark.
 On June 13, 2011, WPXI replaced RTV with competing classic television network Me-TV.

 While all three Pittsburgh news stations air news video on its websites with WTAE even airing full newscasts on its website, WPXI was the first station in the Pittsburgh market to have over-the-top content available on a streaming service, having its own dedicated channel on Roku since 2014.
 If someone within the WPXI viewing area orders a Roku Player, the WPXI News app is automatically installed on the player.
 The WPXI-Roku partnership is part of a larger partnership between Roku and Cox-owned stations.
 WPXI was the only station in Pittsburgh with such a service until KDKA-TV launched CBSN Pittsburgh as part of CBS News on March 5, 2020.

 On April 15, 2015, WPXI became a charter affiliate of Laff on channel 11.3, bringing 11.3 live again for the first time since NBC Weather Plus shut down.

 Analog-to-digital conversion

-WPXI shut down its analog signal, over VHF channel 11, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WPXI shut down its analog signal, over VHF channel 11, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 48.
-One of the station's last programs it aired on its analog signal was Game 7 of the 2009 Stanley Cup Finals, which saw the Pittsburgh Penguins clinch their third Stanley Cup less than an hour and a half before WPXI shut down their analog signal.
-CW O&O WPCW currently operates its digital signal on WPXI's former analog position.
+One of the station's last programs it aired on its analog signal was Game 7 of the 2009 Stanley Cup Finals, which saw the Pittsburgh Penguins clinch their third Stanley Cup less than an hour and a half before WPXI shut down its analog signal.
+WPKD-TV currently operates its digital signal on WPXI's former analog position.